raspberrypilearning/electricity-generation/en/step_3.md

 ## Making a third graph

-In the next few steps you are going to create your own graph.
-Creating variables, using the colour picker and creating a `procedure`{:class="block3myblocks"} to organise your program.
+In the this step you are going to start to create your own graph.

 --- task ---